onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - As you and I and everyone knows,
 - Oats and beans and barley grows
 - As you and I and everyone knows,
-- A-waiting for a partner.
+- Awaiting for a partner.
 - First the farmer sows his seeds,
   - sow /səʊ/ v. 播种
 - Then he stands and takes his ease.